Baltimore County Commission on Disabilities

-At the Baltimore County Commission on Disabilities’ 24th Annual Awards Ceremony and Luncheon, County Executive Kevin Kamenetz and Commission Chair Terri Parrish joined Ms. Deborah Weiner of WBAL TV to recognize 13 individuals, businesses and organizations for their achievements and contributions by and for citizens with disabilities.
-Over 290 guests attended the affair.
+At the Baltimore County Commission on Disabilities’ 26th Annual Awards Ceremony and Luncheon, Commission Chair Terri Parrish joined Ms. Kathleen Cairns of WBFF Fox45 to recognize 10 individuals, businesses and organizations for their achievements and contributions by and for citizens with disabilities.
+Over 200 guests attended the affair.
+View the photographs from the 26th Annual Awards Ceremony and Luncheon.

 About the Commission

 Baltimore County believes that a Commission on Disabilities is necessary to advise on the coordination and development of the County's policies for citizens with disabilities.
 The County endorses the policy that no qualified person shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity within Baltimore County.
-The goals of the Commission are: to achieve an effective and systematic delivery of public, private, and consumer resources to all people with disabilities in the County; to identify the strengths and weaknesses in programs, services and resources available to citizens with disabilities; and to propose the means whereby the needs of citizens with disabilities can be met.
+The goals of the Commission are to:

 In support of these beliefs and goals, the mission of the Baltimore County Commission on Disabilities is to foster attitudes and promote behaviors which respect and value people with disabilities among County government, its citizens and others.